 When you think about formal training, you probably envision learners experiencing modules in a conference room setting.
 But hospitality, sales, and casino workers don’t have the time to sit and experience the same programs an office worker might.
 That’s why utilizing what time they do have is important, and most often, they have travel time.
 Utilizing time in the car or while traveling at 30,000 feet is the perfect way to ensure out-of-the-office workers receive solid training.

 Whether it’s a simulated sales conversation delivered via audio to listen to in traffic, or a super-accessible app that can be downloaded and used on an airplane, you can turn an unconventional workers travel space into a training space.
+This is where microlearning comes in handy: bite-sized learning sessions that are perfect for on the go.

 In more traditional training scenarios, games and graphics are king to help connect users to the materials.
 But unconventional workers don’t really need the same treatment.
 Instead, they’re less concerned with the delivery method and more concerned with time.
 Skip the games when it comes to training these on-the-go employees.
 Instead, focus on audio conversations and interactions, or quick mLearning reminders that they can grab when they need them.
 Keep learning lean and you’ll have better-prepared customer-facing employees.